-It is the operator's responsibility to ensure that the navigation lights are in good working order and that the proper lighting is shown and not obstructed in its intended arc of visibility.
+When running a vessel with navigation lights on, do not use any other lights as they may interfere with navigation lighting.
 This vessel's navigation lights may include an expiration date on the housing.
-If one is located, replace light before expiration date, even if light is functional, as lighting quality may be compromised.
+If one is located, replace light before expiration date even if light is functional, as lighting quality may be compromised.

-Do not add lights that interfere with required navigation lights.
+Do not add lights that interfere with navigation lighting.
 Some lights, such as blue colored lights, may be illegal to display on a boat.
 It is the owner's responsibility to ensure that displayed lights are also compliant with local regulations.